roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Brandi could feel something quietly fading away, a sense of self was slipping from her grasp.
 Brandi clamped her eyes shut trying to concentrate, not wanting to let go.
 'Please, not this, not now, not with her.
 Let something remain," she pleaded.

  Opening her eyes she saw Teresa staring at her.
 Brandi was no longer afraid, she needed nothing now, no need for freedom or escape for she was a pretty little pet slave squatting before her mistress.
-Report_Story #1